ChristianKlass/home-media-server/readme.md

 ```
 The `expose` and `ports` keys are different.

 I don't think the `expose` does anything, it's more like a reminder that these ports are exposed **within** the docker network.
 This means that you can do access Sonarr within the network with http://sonarr:8989.
+It seems to work without it as well.
+I just use it as a way to document which ports are open for a particular app.

+Anyway, the info about this can be found in the [Docker-Compose documentation](https://docs.docker.com/compose/compose-file/#expose).

 To try this, you can go into a container which can `ping`.
 I like to use the Grafana container, because :shrug:
 ```